Vatara Thana

 Vatara Thana is a thana of Dhaka city, the capital of Bangladesh.
 Its neighbourhoods include Sayeed Nagar, Baridhara, Vatara, Solmaid, Nurerchala, Khilbarirtek, Kalachandpur, and Kuril.

 Key roads passing through this thana include Progoti Sarani, and Madani Avenue, a 100 ft road connecting it to Rupganj Upazila of Narayanganj.

 Part of this thana is encompassed by ward number 40 of Dhaka North City Corporation.

+Demographics

+According to the 2022 Bangladeshi census, Bhatara Thana had 91,275 households and a population of 324,304.
+7.32% of the population were under 5 years of age.
+Bhatara had a literacy rate (age 7 and over) of 86.56%: 88.07% for males and 84.54% for females, and a sex ratio of 130.05 males for every 100 females.